-During an outbreak, the collection of samples for testing is organised by public health or via a person's doctor.
-Testing kits are delivered directly to an unwell person's home.
+During an outbreak, the collection of samples for testing is organised by public health or via a person's GP.
+Testing kits are delivered directly to an unwell person's home if public health are organising the sampling .

 Some people, such as those involved in food preparation, can only return to your facility once their testing shows they are no longer infectious.